manimino/ducks/README.md

 # MatchIndex

-Find Python objects by matching their attributes.
+Find Python objects by exact match on their attributes.

 `pip install matchindex`

+### Example

 Find objects that have size "large", shape "circle" or "square", where the color is not "red".